jacksonianrtaylor/Meyers-Briggs-Personality-Predictor/README.md

-LOOK: should there b estimateion for the time to run?
+LOOK: Should there be estimation for the time to run?
+LOOK: What about short cuts for runing the program???
+LOOK: do u need to specify how to turn on docker???
+LOOK: should there be a mesasge to print to show the start of the program???